TheDigitalSpell/thedigitalspell.github.io/_posts/2025-06-16-setting-up-android-emulator.md

 image: assets/images/posts/2025-06-16.png
 ---

 When developing mobile games, testing on real devices can slow down your workflow.
+One key advantage of using command-line tools is that you avoid relying on Android Studio, which is often unnecessary for many game engines.
+By working directly from the terminal, you reduce overhead and gain greater control over your environment.

-Using an Android emulator and command-line tools helps streamline testing and debugging, avoiding the overhead of repeatedly deploying to physical devices.
-This guide explains how to set up your own Android SDK using official tools from Google, create a virtual device, and install APKs efficiently.
+This guide explains how to set up your own Android SDK using official tools from Google, create a virtual device, and install APKs efficiently—streamlining testing and debugging without the need for a physical device.

 # Downloading Android Command-Line Tools

 First, download the **command-line tools** package from the [official Android documentation](https://developer.android.com/tools/sdkmanager).
 This provides a lightweight, version-independent SDK environment, separate from any specific game engine.
 By keeping this SDK decoupled from game engines, you can maintain consistent builds across projects.

 Once downloaded, extract the package and place it in a convenient location (e.g., `C:\android_sdk`).
 This folder becomes your dedicated SDK directory.
+Follow the instructions in the [official Android documentation](https://developer.android.com/tools/sdkmanager) to complete the installation.

 Set these environment variables in your system settings: